Skoda Scala hatchback (2019 - ) review

 The Auto Trader expert verdict: ★★★★★ ★★★★★ 4.0

 The Scala offers the same main attributes people love about most other Skoda models, namely that you get a lot of car for a very affordable price.
 And considering what you pay, the level of space and practicality you get is super impressive.
 Luxury and safety kit are also generous, making this a great family car for those on a budget.
-Cabin quality could be better and – from what we’ve experienced so far – it’s no great shakes dynamically, but there’s still plenty to like.
+Cabin quality could be better and you want to avoid paying extra for the optional adaptive suspension, but it's still a cracking all-rounder.

 - Stylish looks